d-nation/grunt-html-vcs-sync/README.md

 # grunt-html-vcs-sync

-> Syncs a meta tag named "VCSTag" with the most recent vcs tag.
-Supports Mercurial and Git (Git coming soon)
+> Syncs asset urls with the most recent vcs tag.
+Supports Mercurial (Git coming soon).

+Credits: This plugin is basically an extension of Gilles Ruppert's [grunt-asset-cachebuster](https://github.com/gillesruppert/grunt-asset-cachebuster).
+If you need asset versioning that isn't a VCS tag, use it instead.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`